matt-tingen/react-kindling/README.md

 # React Kindling

-This is an elaboration on `create-react-app` that makes bootstrapping my side projects much simpler.
+This is an elaboration on `create-react-app` with the goal of making bootstrapping my side projects much simpler.

-## Goals

-- Abstract basic CRUD functionality
-  - Helpers for common use cases

-## Non-Goals

-Because this project optimizes for DX as much as possible, some concerns are foregone to be addressed if any projects built from this mature.

-- Bundle size
-- Design

 ## Features